 Quartermaster Sacrificed Himself To Help Fellow Wreck Survivors To Safety

 At that moment, Watson demonstrated the courage under fire worthy of the most heroic warrior.
 Without thought for his own safety or survival, he swam back and forth, dragging injured and helpless comrades to the few available life rafts.
-No one is certain how many men he saved, but it is certain that he did so "over and over and over," as President Clinton noted, until his own strength was exhausted.
+No one is certain how many men he saved, but it is certain that he did so "over and over and over," as President Bill Clinton noted, until his own strength was exhausted.
 Fatigued by his efforts, Watson was unable to get clear of the ship's tow, and he disappeared beneath the waves.

 For these actions, Watson became the first Black soldier to receive the Distinguished Service Cross, but his courage and selflessness at last received due recognition when his Medal of Honor was accepted by the sergeant major of the Army during the 1997 ceremony.
 Because Watson had no family members to claim his honors, his medal and other awards and citations are displayed at the U.S. Army Quartermaster Museum at Fort Lee, Virginia.